tlarsendataguy/goalteryx/README.md

 ## Why a Go SDK?

 With the announced deprecation of the .NET SDK, a gap formed between the C/C++ and Python SDKs.
 C/C++ are low-level languages requiring great care and expertise to ensure proper memory management.
 Python is very approachable but is slower.
 I wanted to build tools with a middle-ground language having decent performance and simplified memory management.
-Go fit the bill and is my favorite language to code in.
+Go fit the bill and is my favorite language to code with.

 ## Table of contents